floesche/LED-Display_G2_Hardware_Arena/docs/index.md

 The Arena 8-inf is a planar arena board with 8 panel connectors for the Generation 2 of the Modular LED Display system.
 It is sometimes referred to as a hallway arena.

 Find the KiCad PCB for a 8-inf arena inside the `arena_8-inf` project folder.
 Have a preview of the [schematic](assets/arena_8-inf_schematic.pdf).
 In addition the project folder contains a folder named `enclosure`.
 These files were apparently used to produce some kind of mounting base or enclosure for the 8-inf arena.
 Based on the vector file format the parts were probably laser cut.
-There is also a python file to generate a OpenSCAD file.
+There is also a python file to generate a OpenSCAD file utilizeing the

 ---
 {:.clear}